Dadudekc/TROOP/README.md

-# **TROOP**
+# **troop**
-**TROOP** stands for **Trading Reinforcement Optimization Operations Platform**, encapsulating our mission to create a unified system for automated, AI-driven trading.
+**troop** stands for **Trading Reinforcement Optimization Operations Platform**, encapsulating our mission to create a unified system for automated, AI-driven trading.

 ## **Overview**
-TROOP is an open-source project focused on leveraging **Machine Learning**, **Reinforcement Learning**, and **AI Automation** for financial trading.
+troop is an open-source project focused on leveraging **Machine Learning**, **Reinforcement Learning**, and **AI Automation** for financial trading.
 It encompasses a variety of tools, utilities, and scripts to create a comprehensive trading ecosystem capable of handling:

 - **Real-time Data Fetching** from multiple APIs.
 - **Machine Learning Integration** for predictive modeling and strategy optimization.